-In 2020, the Company received FDA Investigational New Drug ("IND") authorization (Study Drug and Study Device) to commence enrolling and treating patients in Study II in the United States.
-Theralase® has received study level approval through a central Institutional Review Board ("IRB") to launch Study II in 7 US CSSs, subject to site level IRB approval, with 1 US CSS terminating patient enrollment in Study II, leaving 5 active CSSs in Canada and 6 active CSSs in the US.
+In 2020, the Company received FDA Investigational New Drug ("IND") authorization (Study II Drug and Study II Device) to commence enrolling and treating patients in Study II in the United States.
+Theralase[®] has received Study II level approval through a central Institutional Review Board ("IRB") to launch Study II in 7 US CSSs, subject to site level IRB approval, with 1 US CSS terminating patient enrollment in Study II, leaving 5 active CSSs in Canada and 6 active CSSs in the US.

-Study II commenced in April 2019 with an estimated completion time of approximately 6 years and an estimated cost of approximately \$15 million.
-The timing and cost may vary significantly depending on numerous factors including; number of CSSs enrolling and treating patients, patient enrollment rates in total and at each CSS, patient compliance, successful achievement of Study II primary, secondary and tertiary objectives and the ability of participating CSSs to enroll and treat patients considering challenges caused by current COVID-19 pandemic restrictions.
+Study II commenced in April 2019 with an estimated completion time of approximately 7 years and an estimated cost of approximately \$CAN 25 million.
+The timing and cost may vary significantly depending on numerous factors, including; number of CSSs enrolling and treating patients, patient enrollment rates in total and at each CSS, patient compliance, successful achievement of Study II primary, secondary and tertiary objectives and the ability of participating CSSs to enroll and treat patients considering challenges caused by current COVID-19 pandemic restrictions.

-Study II Clinical Study Site Update
+Study II Clinical Study Site Update:

-As previously mentioned, patient enrollment and treatment rates have been significantly delayed due to the COVID-19 pandemic restrictions in place at various CSSs; however, they have improved as Canada and the US recover from the COVID-19 pandemic.
-Canadian CSSs placed themselves on temporary hold commencing March 20, 2020 and resumed normal operations between August 12, 2020 and September 24, 2020, respectively.
+As previously mentioned, patient enrollment and treatment rates were significantly delayed due to the COVID-19 pandemic restrictions in place at various CSSs; however, they have improved as Canada and the US recover from the COVID-19 pandemic.
+Canadian CSSs placed themselves on temporary hold commencing March 20th, 2020 and resumed normal operations between August 12th, 2020 and September 24th, 2020, respectively.
 Although Canadian CSSs recruiting activities were re-commenced in 4Q2020; patient recruitment and treatment activities have been significantly limited due to repeated waves of COVID-19.

-The Company implemented a Study Treatment optimization, as communicated via press release on July 30, 2020, specifically:
+The Company implemented a Study Treatment optimization, as communicated via press release on July 30th, 2020, specifically:

 - a) Bladder volume calculation

-- b) Study drug volume calculation
+- b) Study II Drug volume calculation

-- c) Study device volume calculation
+- c) Study II Device volume calculation

-- d) Study device treatment time
+- d) Study II Device treatment time

-which was implemented in patients enrolled and treated by the CSSs, for either the primary or maintenance Study Treatment on or after August 1, 2020.
+which was implemented in patients enrolled and treated by the CSSs, for either the primary or maintenance Study II Treatment on or after August 1st, 2020.

-To date, Theralase® has enrolled and treated 57 patients in Study II, who have been provided the primary Study Treatment.
+To date, Theralase[®] has enrolled and treated 60 patients in Study II, who have been provided the primary Study II Treatment.

-Break Through Designation Update
+Break Through Designation Update:

-In 2020, the FDA granted Theralase® Fast Track Designation ("FTD") for Study II.
-As a Fast Track designee, Theralase® has access to early and frequent communications with the FDA to discuss Theralase®'s development plans and ensure the timely collection of clinical data to support the approval process.
-The accelerated communication with the FDA potentially allows, the Study Treatment, to be the first intravesical, patient-specific, light-activated, Ruthenium-based PDC for the treatment of patients diagnosed with BCG-Unresponsive NMIBC CIS, (with or without recurrent / resected papillary Ta or T1 tumours).
-FTD can also lead to Break Through Designation ("BTD"), Accelerated Approval ("AA") and/or Priority Review, if certain criteria are met, which the FDA has previously defined to the Company for BTD as clinical data on approximately 20 to 25 patients enrolled and provided the primary Study Treatment, who demonstrate significant safety and efficacy clinical outcomes.
+In 2020, the FDA granted Theralase[®] Fast Track Designation ("FTD") for Study II.
+As a Fast Track designee, Theralase[®] has access to early and frequent communications with the FDA to discuss Theralase[®]'s development plans and ensure the timely collection of clinical data to support the approval process.
+The accelerated communication with the FDA potentially allows, the Study II Treatment, to be the first intravesical, patient-specific, light-activated, Ruthenium-based PDC for the treatment of patients diagnosed with BCG-Unresponsive NMIBC CIS, (with or without recurrent / resected papillary T_a/T1 tumours).
+FTD can also lead to Break Through Designation ("BTD"), Accelerated Approval ("AA") and/or Priority Review, if certain criteria are met, which the FDA has previously defined to the Company for BTD as clinical data on approximately 20 to 25 patients enrolled and provided the primary Study II Treatment, who demonstrate significant safety and efficacy clinical outcomes.

-In 2021, Theralase® completed its first significant milestone of Study II by enrolling and treating (primary Study Treatment) 25 patients.
+In 2021, Theralase[®] completed its first significant milestone of Study II by enrolling and treating (primary Study Treatment) 25 patients.

-In 2022, Theralase® completed its second significant milestone of Study II by enrolling and treating (primary Study Treatment) 50 patients.
+In 2022, Theralase[®] completed its second significant milestone of Study II by enrolling and treating (primary Study Treatment) 50 patients.